pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 4.1: Generate an IBM Cloud API Key
+## 4.1: Generate an IBM Cloud API key

 Go to your IBM Cloud account and generate an API key.